St Andrew's Church, Ashton-on-Ribble

 St Andrew's Church is in Blackpool Road, Ashton-on-Ribble, Preston, Lancashire, England.
 It is an active Anglican parish church in the deanery of Preston, the archdeaconry of Lancaster, and the diocese of Blackburn.
-The church is recorded in the National Heritage List for England as a designated Grade II listed building.
+The Church is recorded in the National Heritage List for England as a designated Grade II listed building, and is the burial site of Edmund Robert Harris (c.1804 - 1877), the principal benefactor of a range of local institutions, from the Harris Museum to the Harris Technical School (now known as the University of Lancashire).
+He is buried in a triple coffin in the Church vault.

 History

 The foundation stone of the church was laid on 20 August 1835, and the church was built in the 1836 consecrated on 7 October 1836 by the Rt Revd John Bird Sumner, bishop of Chester.
 At this time the church seated about 300 people.
 In 1873–74 the architect Ewan Christian added a north aisle and converted the nave windows into Early English style.
 A vestry was added in 1902.

 Present day

-St Andrew's Church is within the Conservative Evangelical tradition of the Church of England.
+St Andrew's Church is within the Conservative Evangelical tradition of the Church of England and it receives alternative episcopal oversight from the Bishop of Ebbsfleet.

 Architecture

 Exterior

 The church is constructed in sandstone with slate roofs.
 Its plan consists of a four-bay nave, a wide north aisle, a north porch, a chancel with an organ chamber to the north, a vestry to the east, and a small west tower.
 The tower is in Romanesque style, and the rest of the church is in Early English style.
 The tower is in three stages, with buttresses, and a short broach spire.
 In the bottom stage are two round-headed lancet windows, with a similar but larger window in the middle stage.
 The bell openings are louvred, and consist of triple round-headed lancets.
 Along the sides of the nave and the aisle are three two-light windows, and a three-light window in the eastern bay.